-He has published more than thirty books, both fiction and non-fiction.
+He published more than 30 books, both fiction and non-fiction.
 His non-fiction covers topics including philosophy and aesthetics, political and cultural commentary, criticism, and country life.
 Among them are The Meaning of Conservatism, An Intelligent Person’s Guide to Philosophy, An Intelligent Person’s Guide to Modern Culture, and News from Somewhere.

-He has composed two operas, Violet (premiered in 2005) and The Minister (premiered in 1994).
+He composed two operas, Violet and The Minister.

 Selected Publications